 COVID-19 Pandemic: What You Need To Know

-Project HOPE teams have mobilized to respond to COVID-19, a global pandemic that has infected more than 200,000 people around the world.
+Project HOPE has mounted a global response to COVID-19, a global pandemic that has infected more than 11 million people around the world.
 Get the facts about this developing story and learn more about how you can help.

-Health officials around the world are rushing to contain the spread of COVID-19, a respiratory illness that has infected more than 200,000 people and killed over 8,000.
+Health officials around the world are rushing to contain the spread of COVID-19, a respiratory illness that has infected more than 11 million people and killed over 500,000.
 What started as a mysterious illness has turned into a global pandemic with massive ramifications.

-Project HOPE has mobilized our teams in high-risk countries, including China, Colombia, Ethiopia, Macedonia, and Indonesia to help support doctors and nurses on the front lines of the fight to save lives.
+Project HOPE is responding in the United States and around the world to help support doctors and nurses on the front lines of the fight to save lives.
 Read on to learn more about the COVID-19 pandemic and how you can help.

 Get The Facts: What You Need To Know and How To Help